kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 the logic-based deductive databases of 90s are relatively harder to scale and make performant.
-It has always surprised me that the database community never built and commercialized RDF DBMSs, with the exception of a few academic projects in early 2000s, e.g., [RDF3X](foo-bar).
+It has always surprised me that the database community never built and commercialized RDF DBMSs, with the exception of a few academic projects in early 2000s, e.g., [RDF3X](https://link.springer.com/article/10.1007/s00778-009-0165-y).
-RDF DBMSs have tended to come from the Semantic Web community.
+Instead, serious RDF DBMSs have tended to be built by people from the Semantic Web community.
 But given the increased interest in symbolic AI, this has become a relevant topic again.
 To demonstrate what is possible in a system that can reason, consider the figure below copy-pasted from the Brachman and Levesque book on KRRs